 If this works, why bother with a helmet?
 Repositioning is proven to be effective for treating plagiocephaly in most cases, but once again, it might not be adequate where the deformity is severe.
 A study published in Pediatrics (2010) compared the success rate of plagiocephaly helmets with that of active repositioning and found helmets to be statistically superior.

 Most orthotists, therefore, advise parents to start repositioning their baby as soon as they notice a flat spot (usually at around eight weeks).
 If this does not give the improvement that they had hoped for by the time the baby reaches four or five months of age, a plagiocephaly helmet is often recommended.
 At this stage, the effectiveness of repositioning begins to decline as the bones in the skull harden and the infant starts to move about more independently.

 So, to return to the original question – how effective are helmets for plagiocephaly?
 The answer is very effective, provided the course of treatment is started early on and followed to the letter.
 And does flat head correct itself?
 Not always and in severe cases, a plagiocephaly helmet is the only safe and proven method by which the condition can be fully corrected.
 So if repositioning has failed to make a difference by the time your baby reaches four or five months, there’s a good chance they could benefit from a plagiocephaly helmet.
 For more information on the effectiveness of plagiocephaly helmets, please see our blog post on whether treatment is really needed and browse our parent stories.

-To arrange an appointment with an expert Orthotist, call Technology in Motion today on 0330 100 1800
+Complete our form to arrange an appointment with an expert Orthotist, or call Technology in Motion today on 0330 100 1800.